MeanyLodge/Committee/README.md

 ## potential benefits

+- issues and pages can be edited by multiple collaborators
+- easier for new collaborators to a project to "catch up"
+- linked and related issues can break down big projects into bite-sized (1 day/weekend) pieces
 - emails updates to issues to everyone who participates in that issue
-- automatic issue tracking
+- automatic progress tracking
 - we can post images inside the issues
-- issues and pages can be edited by multiple collaborators
 - it's free
-- linked and related issues can break down big projects into bite-sized (1 day/weekend) pieces
-- data is free from "on so-and-so's computer" issues
+- data is free from "on so-and-so's phone/computer" issues

 ## potential issues